This section contains information on reporting bugs about this website and requesting for new documents to be added.

 You can submit bugs and browse the list of known bugs by connecting to the GNOME bug tracking database.
 You will need to register before you can submit any bugs this way — and do not forget to read Bug Writing Guidelines.

 GNOME Library bugs are filed under Infrastructure/library-web.

 3.1.
 Requesting for a documentation to be added

 Library.gnome.org has support for both gnome-doc-utils (manuals) and gtk-doc (references) as well as some minimalistic support for straight passing of HTML files through XSL stylesheets.
 It can also display links to resource available on other websites.

 Modules that are part of the GNOME JHBuild modulesets, as published by the release team, are automatically added to the library.
-For other modules you have to file a bug against the website product, in the library.gnome.org component.
+For other modules you have to file a GNOME Library bug under Infrastructure/library-web.